Orlando Wedding Photography Advice | Is a ‘First Look’ Right For You?

 Many of my brides and grooms often ask me for my take on whether or not they should have a first look during their wedding day.
 While I appreciate my couples looping me in and asking for my input, I always like to put it back on them because I don’t feel like it’s a “one size fits all” type of thing.

-I personally love capturing first looks as a photographer and I did do a first look on my own wedding day back in 2011!
+I personally love capturing first looks as a wedding photographer & videographer and I did do a first look on my own wedding day back in 2011!
 But I also know they are not for everyone and I think it’s important to consider your options instead of letting someone else make that decision for you.

 Here are some two important things to think about in order to decide if a first look is right for YOU!